 In this class, you will keep a diary of your research progress.
 It is up to you whether you keep this electronic or in the form of an actual notebook.
 All notebook entries should amount to a page or two (200-300 words, roughly) of reflection on your progress in formulating a research proposal for the Annotated Bibliography at the end of class, or on something you find interesting or valuable about class.
 The research diaries will be collected periodically.

 Research Proposal and Annotated Bibliography

 Near the end of the semester, all students will turn in a research proposal and an annotated bibliography for this research proposal.
 Students will be expected to come up with a 2-3 page research topic and question that could be used to write an academic paper.
-You’re welcome to discuss ideas for that topic and question with the instructor, and more information will be given closer to the end of the semester.
+You’re welcome to discuss ideas for that topic and question with the instructor, who will give more information closer to the end of the semester.
 In addition to your research proposal, students will turn in an annotated bibliography of 8-10 sources that would be considered strong academic sources for this proposal.

 Students are asked to turn in an evaluation of the class and instructor at the end of the semester.
 This evaluation will be worth 10 points.

 The final will encompass topics covered throughout the semester.
 There will be no midterm exam.

 A map of each floor is posted near the elevator marking the evacuation route and the Designated Rescue Area.
 This is an area where emergency service personnel will go first to look for individuals who need assistance in exiting the building.
 Students who may need assistance should identify themselves to library staff.